sharjeel3/my-idea-pool/README.md

 ## What's been done

+This application is a PWA built with React and Redux.

 #### 1. Authentication feature

 I have added two routes `/signup` and `/login` where users can create an account and login respectively.